 The second report prepared by the R&D Coordinatorship includes activities recommended for the BAP Coordinatorship, the Graduate School of Education and the Rector's Office within the scope of R&D in 2025 (Evidence 6).
 As noted in the 2024 Internal Evaluation Report, these reports prepared by the R&D Coordinatorship are intended to ensure that the evaluation meetings held annually in faculties with the participation of the Rectorate are based on more concrete data and foresee more concrete steps (Evidence 4: 1).
 In our faculty, such meetings are also held annually with the participation of the Rectorate (Evidence 7: 1, 2, 3).
 In addition, the R&D Coordinatorship holds regular meetings with R&D coordinators working in units and departments (Evidence 8).
 Strategic decisions, such as improvements in appointment and promotion criteria, have been taken as a result of these meetings (Evidence 4: 1 and Evidence 9).
-Current academic appointment and promotion criteria are available on our faculty's corporate website for easy access by our academic staff (Evidence 10).
+The current academic appointment and promotion criteria are available on our faculty's corporate website for easy access by our academic staff (Evidence 10).

 In addition to these general analyses and improvements, trainings on project writing were planned by the BAP Unit in the context of improving the research competence of academic staff, and these trainings were carried out with the participation of our faculty (Evidence 11).
-In this direction, a conference titled "TUBITAK Projects in the Field of Theology" was organized in our faculty (Evidence 12).
-At the end of the trainings, the feedback of the academic staff was received through questionnaires and these were evaluated and reported (Evidence 13: 1, 2).
+In this direction, a conference titled

+"TUBITAK Projects for Theology" was organized in our faculty (Evidence 12).
+At the end of the trainings, the feedback of the academic staff was received through questionnaires and these were evaluated and reported (Evidence 13: $\underline{1}, \underline{2}$ ).

 One of the most important data in the context of research competence and development is academic staff satisfaction surveys (Evidence 14: 1, 2).
-In addition to all these surveys and data, as stated in the Quality Handbook of our faculty, stakeholder opinions were received through advisory boards to improve the research competence of our academic staff (Evidence 15: 1, 2, 3, 4, Evidence 16: 1, 2, 3, 4).
-The information obtained was evaluated at the Research and Development Committee meetings and at the

-Quality and Accreditation General Meetings and recommendations were made for prevention and improvement (Evidence 17: $\underline{1}$, $\underline{2}$ and Evidence 18: $\underline{1}$, $\underline{2}$, $\underline{3}$).
+In addition to all these surveys and data, as stated in the Quality Manual of our faculty, stakeholder opinions were received through advisory boards to improve the research competence of our academic staff (Evidence 15: 1, 2, 3, 4, Evidence 16: 1, 2, 3, 4).
+The information obtained was evaluated at the Research and Development Committee meetings and at the Quality and Accreditation General Meetings and recommendations were made for prevention and improvement (Evidence 17: 1, 2, and Evidence 18: 1, 2, 3).

 Subject C.3.1.
-Research Competence of Academic Staff and Development of Subject Research Competence Danamailala Hait(a) Responsible Unit(s) Planning Dean's Office, Research and Development Commission Implementation Research and Development Commission Evaluation: Research and Development Commission Improvement Quality and Accreditation High Commission, Dean's Office Approval: Faculty Board Stakeholders Internal Stakeholders Academic Staff External Stakeholders: Advisory Board, R&D Coordinatorship, TTO, BAP Coordinatorship Application Areas Research-based training and consultancy seminars, project writing workshops, academic publication production, national/international research collaborations, mentoring programs Monitoring Mechanisms Number of publications, papers and projects Participation lists for trainings and seminars Researcher satisfaction and needs surveys Commission reports Performance Indicators Number of publications/projects per academic staff Participation rate in training, consultancy and mentoring activities Number of BAP/TUBITAK supported projects Level of satisfaction with research development Annual research activity data monitored through BKYS/UBS Evaluation and Year End (January) Improvement Date June 2025 Place in the Information Corporate Website Management System Integrated Quality Management System (IQMS) UBS
+Research Competence of Academic St all and Development of Research Competence Responsible Unit(s)Planning Dean's Office, Research and Developm Implementation Research and Development Con Evaluation: Research and Development Commi ssion Improvement Quality and Accreditation High Co ommission, Dean's Office Approval: Faculty Board Stakeholders Internal Stakeholders Academic Staff External Stakeholders: Advisory Board, R&D O Coordinatorship, TTO, BAP Coordinatorship Application Areas Research-based training and consultancy se eminars, project writing workshops, academic publication productio on, national/international research collaborations, mentoring programs Monitoring Mechanisms Number of publications, papers and projects Participation lists for trainings and seminars Researcher satisfaction and needs surveys Commission reports Performance Indicators Number of publications/projects per academic s taff Participation rate in training, consultancy and m nentoring activities Number of BAP/TUBITAK supported projects Level of satisfaction with research development t Annual research activity data monitored through h BKYS/UBS Evaluation and Year End (January) Improvement Date June 2025 Place in the Information Corporate Website Management System Integrated Quality Management System (IQMS) ) UBS